kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 Unit tests of the helper function invoked from `workload.NewInfo` will be added.

-Unit tests of loading the `ResourceMapping` from a `Configuration` will be added.
+Unit tests of loading the `ResourceTransformation` from a `Configuration` will be added.

 #### Integration tests